Director of Parent Engagement & Advocacy

 • Established connections within the local affluent community that would provide immediate, organic credibility on campus

-• Private school or independent school background with demonstrated success in family retention and community cultivation—beyond enrollment metrics alone
+• Private school or independent school background with a demonstrated record of family retention and community strength—not merely enrollment figures

-• Prior startup or early-stage organization experience where you built from the ground up and maintained composure amid rapid change
+• Prior startup or early-stage experience where you built from the ground up and remained steady amid rapid change

 Meet a successful candidate